 In some cases, an eligible deposit that’s categorised as a ‘temporary high balance’ (for example, as a result of a house sale, inheritance, or insurance payment) may be protected to a higher limit for 6 months after the amount has been credited to your account, or from the moment when such eligible deposits become legally transferable.
 This applies from 3 July 2015.
 The FSCS website has further details.

-- The holder and any beneficial owner of the deposit have never been identified in accordance with money laundering requirements.
-For further information, please contact your bank, building society or credit union
+(1) The holder and any beneficial owner of the deposit have never been identified in accordance with money laundering requirements.
+For further information, contact your bank, building society or credit union.

-- The deposit arises out of transactions in connection with which there has been a criminal conviction for money laundering
+(2) The deposit arises out of transactions in connection with which there has been a criminal conviction for money laundering.

-- It is a deposit made by a depositor that is one of the following
+(3) It is a deposit made by a depositor which is one of the following:

 - credit institution